Getting a solver for optimisation¶

 import sys sys.path.append("path/to/PyPSA") import pypsa

-PyPSA is only tested with the latest stable versions of all the dependent packages.
+PyPSA is only tested with the latest stable versions of all the dependent packages for the respective Python versions.
 Therefore it is very important that you upgrade these packages; otherwise PyPSA may not work.

 To upgrade a package such as